99y99/Vivaldi_Scroll_Fix/README.txt

 Verify the Fix:Visit a website where you previously experienced the scrolling issue.
 The page should now be fully scrollable.

-Optional Features

-Error Suppression:The script includes an optional section that hides the 'browsing-topics' error message in the console.
-If you prefer to keep this error visible for debugging or other purposes, you can comment out or remove the relevant code block (lines 23-31 in the script).

 Notes

 Compatibility:The script is designed to work on all websites (*://*/*).
 If it causes unintended behavior on specific sites, you can modify the @match directive to target only the problematic sites.